thismain/Self-Driving-Squares/README.md

 I am using mrdoob's stats.js: for fps:
 https://github.com/mrdoob/stats.js/

-I am using the Matter.js  2d physics library for animation and rendering of the squares:
+I am using (in the non game version) the Matter.js 2d physics library for animation and rendering of the squares:
 https://brm.io/matter-js/
 https://github.com/liabru/matter-js